Courses of Study

 GE491f, 492s Independent Study Independent research experience supervised by a faculty member.
 Research projects earning three or more credit hours over one or more semesters require a final written report and a formal presentation in a professional setting.
 Prerequisite: Permission of the instructor.
 One to four credit hours.
 Faculty

-GE494s Topics in Extraterrestrial Geology A capstone experience in which students explore a cutting-edge scientific topic in great depth.
-Students will hone skills introduced throughout the geology and geoscience majors including assimilating, analyzing, and interpreting the scientific literature and communicating in writing, orally, and graphically.
+[GE494] Topics in Geoscience A capstone experience in which students explore a cutting-edge scientific topic in great depth.
+Students will hone skills introduced throughout the Geology majors, including assimilating, analyzing, and interpreting the scientific literature and communicating in writing, orally, and graphically.
 Students will also gain experience communicating specialized scientific topics to a general audience.
-During spring 2018, student projects will focus on some aspect of solar system and/or planetary evolution.
-Prerequisite: Senior standing.
+May be repeated for credit.
+May include up to three required weekend field trips.
+Prerequisite: Junior or Senior standing.
 Four credit hours.
 W3.
-Dunn